Table of Contents

 Click the Save Global Settings button:

-Inserting the scripts from the Slider Revolution plugin into the footer prevents some types of conflicts, however there are also other types of conflicts that can occur.
+Inserting the scripts from the Slider Revolution plugin into the footer prevents some types of conflicts; however, other types of conflicts can also occur.

 So if the above doesn’t solve your problem, carry on and try the solutions described below.